stevelerner/tinyotel/README.md

 - **TinyOlly** - Simple enough to understand in an afternoon, complex enough to demonstrate real observability concepts

 **Learn by reading the code:**
-- ~200 lines for the OTLP receiver (protocol parsing and storage)
+- ~240 lines for the OTLP receiver (protocol parsing, histogram buckets, and storage)
 - ~330 lines for the frontend backend (API endpoints)
-- ~800 lines of HTML/JS for the UI (visualization and interaction)
+- ~1,270 lines of HTML/JS for the UI (visualization, histogram charts, and interaction)
-- No heavy frameworks or abstractions
+- No heavy frameworks or abstractions - just Flask, Redis, and Chart.js
 - Clear, commented code showing how things work

 Perfect for: